KayWiese/CUDA.jl/docs/src/index.md

 # CUDA programming in Julia

-The CUDA.jl package is the main entrypoint for for programming NVIDIA GPUs using CUDA.
+The CUDA.jl package is the main entrypoint for programming NVIDIA GPUs using CUDA.
 The package makes it possible to do so at various abstraction levels, from easy-to-use arrays down to hand-written kernels using low-level CUDA APIs.